IanuReeves/Dirt-Defenders/README.md

+# Halted Development
+This project is no longer in active development, although that may change in the future!

 # Dirt Defenders
 Protect planet Earth against Dirt-hungry Capitalist Aliens!!
 Dodge past Asteroids and debris in this pixel-top-down-2D space battle fighting waves of enemies through Zero-G environments.
 # Story